 Chilly weather means homemade apple pies, hot apple cider, baked apples and a whole treasure trove of other apple-themed treats.
 For the perfect apple, you might usually turn to Honeycrisp or Gala.
-But this year, a new variety is about to hit the grocery store shelves, and it’s going to be a big deal.
+But this year, a new variety just hit grocery store shelves, and it’s already a big deal.

 The Cosmic Crisp apple is making a splash as one of the best-tasting apples on the market!